elankath/mcmdesign/src/machine-controller/cluster_machine_reconcile.md

 2. If the `Node` object IS found, then it checks whether the `Machine.Status.Conditions` are different from `Node.Status.Conditions`.
 If so it sets the machine conditions to the node conditions.
 3. If the machine IS NOT healthy (See [isHealthy](./mc_helper_methods.md#controllerishealthy)) but the current machine phase is `Running`, change the machine phase to `Unknown`, the last operation state to `Processing`, the last operation type to `HealthCheck`, update the machine status and return with a short retry.
 4. If the machine IS healthy but the current machine phase is NOT `Running`,  check whether the last operation type was a `Create`.
-   1. If the last operation type was a `Create` and last operation state is not marked as `Successful`, then delete the bootstrap token associated with the machine.
+   1. If the last operation type was a `Create` and last operation state is NOT marked as `Successful`, then delete the bootstrap token associated with the machine.
 Change the last operation state to `Successful`.
+Let the last operation type continue to remain as `Create`.
    1. If the last operation type was NOT a `Create`, change the last operation type to `HealthCheck`
    1. Change the machine phase to `Running` and update the machine status and return with a short retry.
+   2. (The above 2 cases take care of a newly created machine and a machine that became OK after ome temporary issue)
-5. If the current machine phase is `Pending` (ie machine being created) get the configured machine creation timeout and check.
+5. If the current machine phase is `Pending` (ie machine being created: see `triggerCreationFlow`) get the configured machine creation timeout and check.
    1. If the timoeut HAS NOT expired, enqueue the machine key on the machine work queue after 1m.
-   1. If the timeout HAS expired, then change the last operation state to `Failed` and the machine phase to `Failed`.
+   2. If the timeout HAS expired, then change the last operation state to `Failed` and the machine phase to `Failed`.
 Update the machine status and return with a short retry.
 6. If the current machine phase is `Unknown`, get the effective machine health timeout and check.
    1. If the timoeut HAS NOT expired, enqueue the machine key on the machine work queue after 1m.
-   2. If the timoeut HAS expired
+   2. If the timeout HAS expired
       1. Get the machine deployment name `machineDeployName := machine.Labels['name']` corresponding to this machine
       2. Register ONE permit with this with `machineDeployName`.
 See [Permit Giver](../mcm_facilities.md#permitspermitgiver).
-Q: Why do we do this ?
+Q: Background of this change ?
+Couldn't we find a better way to throttle via work-queues instead of complicated `PermitGiver` and go-routines?
+Even simple lock would be OK here right ?
       3. Attempt to get ONE permit for `machineDeployName` using a `lockAcquireTimeout` of 1s
+         1. Throttle to check whether machine CAN be marked as `Failed` using `markable, err := controller.canMarkMachineFailed`.
-         1. Change the last operation state to `Failed` (seems WRONG to me), presere the last operation type, change machine phase to `Failed`.
+         2. If machine can be marked, change the last operation state (ie the health check) to `Failed`, preserve the last operation type, change machine phase to `Failed`.
 Update the machine status.
 See `c.updateMachineToFailedState`
+         3. Then use `wait.Poll` using 100ms as `pollInterval` and 1s as `cacheUpdateTimeout` using the following poll condition function:
+            1. Get the `machine` from the `machineLister` (which uses the cache of the shared informer)
+            2. Return true if `machine.Status.CurrentStatus.Phase` is `Failed` or `Terminating` or the `machine` is not found
+            3. Return false otherwise.

 ### Health Check Doubts